Lefraudeur/RiptermsGhost/README.md

 Help would be appreciated, this repo is here to share your knowledge with other people.
 You can also make suggestions. (open an issue or a pull request to dev branch)
 ##### ⚠dev branch contains untested features that usually work only on lunar 1.8.9

+### Does this come with a pre-made bypass?
+Short answer is no. This is made to be a proof on concept.

 📃TODO:
 - Good world to screen, to make player and block ESP (missing w2s for 1.16.5)